ABOUT THE WORK

 Finally, in his compositions that involve an electronic component, spatialization is being considered a significantly integral layer, an equally calculated and thought-out parameter, whose function is to reinforce the other parameters (i.e. harmony, rhythm, orchestration, electronics) as well as contribute to the dramaturgy of the global narrative of each individual artwork.

-His current composition project is a chamber ensemble work with electronics diffused through a 32-channel domain.
-This project, along with other five recent works, will be presented as part of his dissertation defense scheduled for December 2020.
+His current composition projects include a chamber ensemble work with electronics diffused through a 32-channel domain to be presented as part of his dissertation defense scheduled for December 2020 and an electroacoustic piece for solo saxophone commissioned by Michele Bianchini.